-(b) A total of two dwellinghouses is proposed.
-The cumulative floor space of the existing building changing use under Class Q extends to c.180 square meters only.

-- (c) No smaller dwellings are proposed. - (d) The Applicant states that no other such development has occurred on the agricultural unit post 20th March 2013.
+- (b) A single dwellinghouse is proposed.
+The cumulative floor space of the existing building changing use under Class Q extends to c.180 square metres only. - (c) No smaller dwellings are proposed. - (d) The Applicant states that no other such development has occurred on the agricultural unit post 20th March 2013.

-No evidence or information is provided demonstrating the site has or does comprise part of an agricultural unit for the purposes of Class Q to enable an assessment of this requirement.
+No evidence or information is provided demonstrating the site has or does comprise part of an agricultural unit i.e. agricultural land occupied as a unit for the purposes of agriculture for the purposes of Class Q to enable an assessment of this requirement.